mnweitenberg/Codam/cpp/README.md

 	<tbody>
 		<tr>
 			<td><a href=CPP_module_00/>CPP_module_00</a></td>
-			<td>This first module of C++ is designed to help you understand the specifities of the language when compared to C.</td>
+			<td>This first module of C++ is designed to understand the specifities of the language when compared to C.</td>
 			<td><img src="../img/small99.png" alt="99%" width="40" height="40"/></td>
 		</tr>
 		<tr>